 If there’s anything you should know about Halsey, it’s that she’s no stranger to advocacy or activism.
 When she feels strongly about something, she lets you know about it.
-Recently she let us know she is freezing her eggs and the reason why.
+Recently she let us know about her battle with endometriosis, she’s freezing her eggs and the reasons why.

 Pop megastar Halsey recently appeared on The Doctors television show, together with her treating physician, Thaïs Aliabadi.
 Halsey revealed that for many years she suffered from the painful and debilitating condition known as endometriosis, which is caused by rogue uterine tissue growing outside the uterus.
 The variable and inconsistent symptoms of endometriosis can make it difficult for doctors to diagnose.
 It’s often either ignored or mislabeled as a consequence of stress, or as merely chronically difficult menstrual periods.

 It was not until she was seen and treated by Dr. Aliabadi that Halsey’s endometriosis was accurately identified and alleviated by successful surgery.